Small Business Taxes & ManagementTM--Copyright 2015, A/N Group, Inc.

 Which one is better?
 Unfortunately, there's no easy answer.
 It depends on a number of factors, some of which are not quantifiable.
 But before getting into the details, let's review the basics.

 First, you may not have the option of using the standard mileage method.
 There are some restrictions on its use.
 They're discussed below.
 If you do have the option, using the standard mileage method simplifies recordkeeping.
 There's no need to keep gas receipts, repair bills, etc. You simply total your business miles for the year and apply the IRS mileage rate in effect.
-For 2012 the standard mileage rate is 55.5 cents per mile (as of this writing, 04/19/2012).
-For 2011 it was 55.5 cents per mile for mileage on or after July 1, 2011 and 51 cents per mile from January 1, 2011 through June 30.
-(For 2011, bacause of the high fuel prices, the IRS has provided two standard mileage rates, one for the first half and another for the second.
-While it has happened before, it's unusual.)
-Finally, whichever method you use you'll still have to record the details of your mileage--date, mileage, business destination and business purpose.
+For 2015 the standard mileage rate is 57.5 cents per mile.
+For 2014 it was 56 cents per mile.
+(You can find current rates at Vehicle Tables.)
+Whichever method you use you'll still have to record the details of your mileage--date, mileage, business destination and business purpose.
 In the discussion below, cars includes light trucks and vans.

 You cannot use the standard mileage rate if you: